Earthing Cable Sizing Calculator (IEC/IEEE)

 2. Deep Dive: The All-Important 'k' Factor

 The '$k$' factor is not just a simple constant; it is calculated from the fundamental thermal and electrical properties of the conductor material.
-The calculator derives this value for you using the full formula:
+The calculator derives this value for you using the full thermodynamic formula:

 $$ k = \sqrt{ \frac{Q_c \times \ln \left( \frac{\beta + T_f}{\beta + T_i} \right)}{\rho_{20} \times (\beta + T_i)} } $$

-This formula precisely calculates how much current a conductor can withstand before its temperature rises from $T_i$ to $T_f$ in one second.
+This formula precisely calculates how much current a conductor can withstand before its temperature rises from $T_i$ to $T_f$ in exactly one second.

 Prospective Fault Current ($I$)